noahbu/ppheno/README.md

 The dataset used for this project includes multi-angle images of musk melon plants captured in controlled environments.
 Point clouds are reconstructed using NeRFs.

+The NeRF reconstruction requires preprocessing of the video which was done with COLMAP, which needs to be installed for processing.

-*Note: Data files may not be included in the repository due to size.
-Contact the maintainers for access.*
+*Note: Data files are not included in the repository due to size.
+Contact me for access.*

 ## 🤝 Contributing